Remedy-Technologies/yogcare/README.md

 ## Contribute

-Contributions are welcome.
-Please read our [contributing guidelines](https://github.com/Remedy-Technologies/yogcare/blob/main/CONTRIBUTING.md) before contributing.
+We are not accepting outside contributions for this project.
+However, a feedback would greatly contribute to the purpose of the project.
+Please leave a feedback after using it :)

 ## Want to test Beta Versions?
 Need help??

 The beta version of the app is live on [Google Play store](https://play.google.com/store/apps/details?id=com.teamremedy.yogcare).
-A feedback would greatly contribute to the purpose of the project.
-Please leave a feedback after using it :)

 ## Disclaimer
 ```